cedar-policy/cedar-docs/docs/collections/_policies/json-format.md

 * `All`

-    If present, then the original policy contains only the key word `action` with no constraints.
+    If present, then the original policy contains only the keyword `action` with no constraints.
 In this case, the `action` object doesn't require any additional objects.

     **Example**